cpetrich/counterfeit_DS18B20/README.md

 This collage shows photos of the [dies](https://en.wikipedia.org/wiki/Die_(integrated_circuit)) of all DS18B20 Families we encountered in 2019.
 All photos are at the same scale, approx. 1.4 mm in width.
 We broke the TO-92 case open with pliers, detached the die from the plastic case by boiling in colophony, and removed the colophony with acetone in an ultrasonic bath.
 Photos were taken with a rather ancient USB camera.

 Family A1 is the authentic Maxim-produced DS18B20 (``C4`` die).
 All other families are clones.
-Note the similarities between the dies of Families D1 and D2 (consistent with their similarity in software) and the signifcant differences between Families B1 and B2 (as opposed to their similarity in software).
+Note the similarities between the dies of Families D1 and D2 (consistent with their similarity in software) and the significant differences between Families B1 and B2 (as opposed to their similarity in software).

 ### Family A1: Authentic Maxim DS18B20
 ***Obtained no probes containing these chips on ebay or AliExpress in 2019, but obtained chips from a few vendors in 2019***